jtatman/mcp-newsapi/README.md

 # MCP News API Server

 A Model Context Protocol (MCP) server that exposes endpoints from the News API (https://newsapi.org) to search for and retrieve news articles.
 This server allows programmatic access to news data via the MCP protocol.

-This version has been extended to present in a
+This version has been extended to present an SSE enabled remote network endpoint over local or fully remote networks for reusability.

 ## Prerequisites